 What to Do if You Were a Victim of a Truck Crash Caused by Cargo Problems

-The link between cargo problems and truck crash risks has been clearly established, with Trucking Info warning that a significant potion of collisions involving trucks each year happen due to cargo load problems.
+The link between cargo problems and truck crash risks has been clearly established, with Trucking Info warning that a significant portion of collisions involving trucks each year happen due to cargo load problems.
 Rollovers, which are especially common when there are cargo issues, tend to cause extremely serious or even fatal injuries to victims because of the damaging effects of a large and heavy truck falling onto a car.

 Since injuries are often serious or fatal, victims and their families need to know how to pursue a claim to get compensation.
 Some of the things a victim should do following a crash include: